xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-26-arm-none-eabi-gcc-v7-3-1-1-2-released.md

 title:  xPack GNU Arm Embedded GCC v7.3.1-1.2 released
 sidebar: arm-none-eabi-gcc

-summary: "Version 7.3.1-1.2 is a repack of the GNU MCU Eclipse Arm Embedded GCC v7.3.1-1.1 using the new build scripts."
+summary: "Version 7.3.1-1.2 is a maintenance release; it repacks the GNU MCU Eclipse Arm Embedded GCC v7.3.1-1.1 using the new build scripts."

 version: 7.3.1-1.2
 npm_subversion: 2